quincarter/component-library/README.md

 - `test` runs your test suite with Web Test Runner
 - `lint` runs the linter for your project
 - `format` fixes linting and formatting errors
+- `storybook` runs storybook dev server
+- `storybook:build` builds storybook for static site hosting i.e. github pages
+- `lerna:build` bundles the packages located in the `./packages` directory as long as they have a `package.json` with the required information

 ## Tooling configs